marxanweb/docs/user.md

 <img src='images/window_new_planning_grid.png' title='New planning grids window' class='docsImage'>

+#### Exporting planning grids
+Planning grids can be exported to a zipped shapefile using the Export button.
+This is useful for creating custom cost profiles.
+For more information see [ Creating a cost profile](#creating-a-cost-profile).

 #### Deleting planning grids
 Deleting planning grids can only be done by admin users and should be done with great caution as those grids may be in use in any number of projects on that server.
 If they are deleted then the projects that reference them will no longer work correctly and it may not be possible to repair them.